 - Organizational Effectiveness/Foster Collaboration with stakeholders;

 - Technical Assistance to Organizations/Communities wishing to Expand Access to Primary Care for Underserved Populations;

 - Workforce Development for the NHSC and Safety Net/Health Center Network;

 - Shortage Designation Applications and Updates.

-The program is funded by the Health Resources and Services Administration (HRSA), Bureau of Health Professions (BHPR), Bureau of Clinician Recruitment and Services (BCRS), and Bureau of Primary Health Care (BPHC).
+The California Primary Care Office is funded by the Health Resources and Services Administration (HRSA) and the Bureau of Health Workforce (BHW).
 The purpose of this funding is to improve primary care service delivery and workforce availability in the State or territory to meet the needs of underserved populations by supporting the coordination of local, State, territorial, and Federal resources that contribute to improving the healthcare needs of underserved populations.